Bachelor of Jazz Studies Student Handbook

 Minor Practical Study

-Minor Practical Study is available to students in all four years of the Bachelor of Jazz Studies program with the written permission of the Associate Dean, Undergraduate.
+Minor Practical Study (individual instruction in an area other than that selected for Major Practical Study) is available to students in all four years of the Bachelor of Jazz Studies program with the written permission of the Dean.
 There is a limit on the number of students who are allowed to elect these courses, as well as on the subject areas available for study.
-Students who would like further information are encouraged to speak with the student advisor.
+Students who would like further information are encouraged to speak with the Undergraduate Student Advisor.

 Credit Recitals